 Windows 11 vs GNOME

-GNOME is a great operating system with a unique and minimalistic design, and if you’re looking for a new Linux distribution to try, the new version of GNOME might be just what you need.
+GNOME or GNU Network Object Model Environment is a great open-source Linux desktop environment with a unique and minimalistic design.
+And if you’re looking for a new Linux distribution to try, the new version of GNOME might be just what you need.

-The interface comes with a minimalistic design and rounded corners, so it does resemble Windows 11, but that’s not the only similarity.
+The interface has a minimalistic design and rounded corners, so it resembles Windows 11, but that’s not the only similarity.

-GNOME has a dock that is located on the center bottom position of your screen and you can use it to access your apps quickly.
+GNOME has a dock on the center bottom of your screen, and you can use it to access your apps quickly.

 With the App grid button, you can easily find any installed application, and you can rearrange apps for quick and easy access.